 The Style of the Wine

 In Burgundy the monopoly (single estate vineyard) defines a unit of land, a terroir which has been perfectly defined for centuries and which is owned by a single proprietor.
-The Clos des Forêts Saint Georges covers a surface of 7.20 hectares, all in one piece.
+The Clos des Forêts Saint Georges covers a surface of 7.2 hectares, all in one piece.
 It is a unique terroir in a privileged location which right from its origin has made one of the greatest Nuits Saint Georges wines.

 - A wine for ageing: the generous terroir of the Clos des Forêts Saint Georges forms the soul of the wine.
 It builds a solid red around well-present tannins which define a wine for ageing.
 A few years in the cellar will allow the wine to express itself more fully and make it more graceful, silkier and more complete.

-The harvest took place from 27th September to 2nd October.
+The harvest took place from September 1st to 7th, in excellent weather conditions.

 The vines developed early, in unpredictable conditions.
 Due to the hail, all the grapes were sorted on the vibrating table, even the whites, in order to eliminate any that were dry or damaged.
 Particular care was taken to optimise a wonderful harvest.